Engee documentation

 Thus, at the assembly stage, all the components necessary to create a system that will process the signal are prepared.

-Now that all the components have been created and configured, they can be combined into a system by organising the data transfer between them.
-In this step, the output of one component becomes the input of another, simulating the real process of signal transmission and reception:
+Now that all the components are created and configured, they can be combined into a system by organizing data transfer between them.
+At this stage, the output of one component becomes the input for the other, simulating the real process of transmitting and receiving a signal.:

 signal = step!(waveform);